 We all know about red birds.
 Red parrots with wild plumage on their heads or even red macaws.
 But other animals are red as well.
 Who’d have thought that dragonflies can also be red?
 Or ants and caterpillars?

-Why are animals red?
-They want to use their color to:
+They use their color to:

 - scare off enemies

 Red as a Sign of Health

 The red cardinal looks like a little flying red ball.
 His red plumage is especially eye-catching in winter.
 If it’s a bold color, the female red cardinal knows: “he’s healthy and our babies will be just as strong”.
 The scarlet ibis isn’t very bright red when young.
 They get brighter as time goes on.
 The more red shrimp it eats, the redder it becomes.